Khatri23/Myprojects/README.md

-my opengl file provides the basic sample for adding force and gravity and gives the hint for the collision detection
+my opengl file provides the basic simulation of change of light according to the position of the light source